 Our Duval County personal injury lawyers will handle all legal aspects of your case, including gathering documents, submitting evidence, and communicating with all relevant parties.

-Depending on the circumstances of your case, it may be necessary to file a lawsuit against the individual caregiver, employers, or nursing home facility.
+Depending on the circumstances of your case, it may be necessary to file a lawsuit against the negligent nursing home or employee.
 If your case does go to court, the nursing home abuse lawyer you select should be able to represent you through litigation.

-Why Choose the Law Offices of Anidjar and Levine for Your Case
+Why Choose The Law Offices of Anidjar & Levine For Your Case

-Your loved one should have access to the care she deserves.
-When her caregivers break that trust and harm her, you can step in and help seek justice—and we can help.
+Your loved one should have access to the care they deserve.
+When their caregivers break that trust and harm them, you can step in and help seek justice – and we can help.

 - You can expect to get your attorney’s phone number.

 - We will help you schedule necessary appointments related to your case.

 - We will answer all of your questions in a timely manner.